KUBAHO3/Sharing-World/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## :pray: Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse for this exercise.
+- I would like to thank Microverse for this exercise. <br>
+-  All credits goes to [Cindy Shin in Behance.](https://www.behance.net/adagio07) for the inspiration of this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- FAQ (optional) -->